-If we do not commercialize BELVIQ with one or more pharmaceutical companies outside of the territories under existing collaborations, our lack of corporate experience and resources may negatively impact our ability to commercialize BELVIQ in such territories.
+\If we do not seek regulatory approval or commercialize BELVIQ with one or more collaborators, our lack of corporate experience and resources may negatively impact our ability to commercialize BELVIQ independently.

-Subject to applicable regulatory approval, we expect to commercialize BELVIQ outside of the territories under the BELVIQ Agreements with one or more collaborators or independently.
-We may not be able to enter into agreements to commercialize BELVIQ in such territories on acceptable terms, if at all.
-If we are unable to enter into such agreements, and we develop or acquire our own capabilities to commercialize BELVIQ in any territory independently, we may require additional capital to develop such capabilities and the marketing and sale of BELVIQ in such territory may be delayed or otherwise impeded by our lack of resources.
+Subject to applicable regulatory approval, we expect to commercialize BELVIQ under the BELVIQ Agreements or with one or more other collaborators.
+We may not be able to maintain the BELVIQ Agreements or enter into new agreements in the few territories outside of such agreements on acceptable terms, if at all.
+If we are unable to maintain or enter into agreements to commercialize BELVIQ, and we develop or acquire our own capabilities to commercialize BELVIQ in any territory independently, we may require additional capital to develop such capabilities and the marketing and sale of BELVIQ in such territory may be delayed or otherwise impeded by our lack of resources.
 We may not be successful in developing the requisite capabilities to commercialize BELVIQ without a collaborator.
 Even if we were able to do so, we have not previously commercialized a drug, and our limited experience may make us less effective at commercial planning, marketing and selling than a more experienced pharmaceutical company.
 Our lack of corporate experience and adequate resources may impede our efforts to successfully commercialize BELVIQ independently.

-We face competition in our search for pharmaceutical companies to commercialize BELVIQ in additional territories.
+We face competition in our search for pharmaceutical companies to commercialize BELVIQ in territories not already under collaboration.
 In addition, if our competitors are able to establish commercialization arrangements with companies who have substantially greater resources than we have (or, with respect to commercializing BELVIQ in a territory under an existing marketing and supply agreement, than our collaborator has), our competitors may be more successful in marketing and selling their drugs, and our ability to successfully commercialize BELVIQ will be limited.

-Our drug candidates are subject to extensive regulation, and we may not receive required regulatory approvals, or timely approvals, for any of our drug candidates.
+\Our drug candidates are subject to extensive regulation, and we may not receive required regulatory approvals, or timely approvals, for any of our drug candidates.